Do you want to impact patient care through clinical diagnostic testing?

 Categorical Certificate Training Program

-The Categorical Certificate Training Program is available for students who already have a bachelor's degree in biology, biotechnology, chemistry, or related science.
+The Categorical Certificate Training Program is available for students who already have a bachelor’s degree in Biology, Biotechnology, Chemistry, or related science.
+Please see the Medical Technology website for information, admission requirements and application procedures.

-Community College of Baltimore County, Associate of Applied Science, Medical Laboratory Technology: It is possible for students to transfer 66-69 credits from CCBC that count in the SU core curriculum and the medical technology curriculum.
+Community College of Baltimore County, Associate of Applied Science, Medical Laboratory Technology: It is possible for students to transfer credits from CCBC that count in the Stevenson Educational Experience (SEE) and the medical technology curriculum.

-Anne Arundel Community College, Associate of Applied Science, Medical Laboratory Technology (under annual review): It is possible for students to transfer 67-70 credits from AACC that count in the SU core curriculum and the medical technology curriculum.
+Anne Arundel Community College, Associate of Applied Science, Medical Laboratory Technology: It is possible for students to transfer credits from AACC that count in the Stevenson Educational Experience (SEE) and the Medical Technology curriculum.

 Calendar of Events